Leeds: Geography

+Leeds has a varying extent by context such as the city centre, the built-up sprawl around the centre, administrative boundaries and the travel to work area.
 The city centre lies in a narrow section of the Aire Valley at about 206 ft above sea level.
 The land use in the central areas of Leeds is overwhelmingly urban. while being less than 20 mi from the rural Yorkshire Dales National Park.
 It is contained within the Leeds Inner Ring Road, formed from parts of the A58 road, A61 road, A64 road, A643 road and the M621 motorway.
 Briggate, the principal north–south shopping street, is pedestrianised and Queen Victoria Street, a part of the Victoria Quarter, is enclosed under a glass roof.
 Millennium Square is a significant urban focal point.

-Outer

 Inner and southern areas of Leeds lie on a layer of coal measure sandstones forming the Yorkshire Coalfield.
 To the north parts are built on older sandstone and gritstones and to the east it extends into the magnesian limestone belt.
 Outside Leeds centre, there are a number of suburbs and exurbs within the district.
 Some of Leeds suburbs include Headingley, Harehills and Hunslet. while exurbs of Leeds include Pudsey, Horsforth and Morley.